xiaoronglv/CKAD-exercises/c.pod_design.md

 ### Create the same job, make it run 5 times, one after the other.
 Verify its status and delete it

 > ⚠ Question: what's the purpose of running the job multiple times?
+>
+> Feedback: Both Vincent@Goat and Felix@Amazon think the completion parameter is useless for web applications.
 <details><summary>show</summary>
 <p>